Shifter Ergonomics 101

 June 29, 2015

-When driving with adjustable Human-Machine Interfaces (HMIs), there are two types of racers: Adapters and Adjusters.
+When driving with adjustable material at the Human-Machine Interface (HMI), there are two types of racers: Adapters and Adjusters.

-Adapters will take what you give them and simply adjust to it…so long as it’s a good, basic design.
-This is the design used in endurance racing when multiple drivers change seats.
+Adapters take what you give them and simply adjust to it…so long as it’s a good, basic design.
+This design is used mainly in endurance racing with multiple drivers.

 The shifter on Dellis’ Beck Lister Corvette #007 Lightweight has been remolded countless times.
 After 12 years of development, this last mold is clearly the best…by far.